 Nor do most buyers want to read through hundreds of feedback comments, most of which can hardly contain the buyer’s excitement of yet another transaction with an “AAA+++ #1 fantastic eBayer”.
 Most of the time, people just expect the same convenience and consistency that they get from other ecommerce sites like Amazon, regardless of who they buy from.

 So feedback doesn’t matter anymore?
 Well, not quite.
 One reason is that it’s still placed just under the seller’s name, so it is easy to find for those buyers who care to look:

 Having a positive feedback percentage of 99.4% is still a strong signal to buyers that it’s safe to make a purchase from this seller.

 Another reason, that’s less direct, is that it would be hard to maintain a good level of “seller performance” with eBay without also having a good feedback score.
 It’s still the simplest, easiest-to-understand measure of how you are doing on eBay.
 If your feedback is heading in the wrong direction then your other performance metrics are probably taking a hit as well.

 Don’t I need good feedback to be a Top Rated Seller or PowerSeller?

-eBay’s original scheme for its best sellers was the PowerSeller program.
-This still exists, and one of the requirements is a positive feedback score of 98% or higher, so it’s true that you need good feedback to become a PowerSeller.
-However, PowerSeller is really just an honorary status with no tangible benefits, so it’s of little value other than pride.
+eBay’s original scheme for its best sellers was the PowerSeller program, which shut down in 2021.
+One of the requirements was a positive feedback score of 98% or higher, so you did need good feedback to become a PowerSeller.
+However, PowerSeller ceased to have any tangible benefits several years before, so it was little more than an honorary status.

 eBay’s current program for high-performing sellers is the Top Rated Seller scheme.
 This does have some worthwhile benefits, such as better search ranking and increased seller protections.
 However, it has no link to feedback.
 Instead, it is based on performance metrics such as defect rate, cases closed without seller resolution, and late shipment rate.